sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 	7) (check) add do recalculation button now
 	7) stripped down 2d scatter viewer for faster rendering

-2) robust statistics instead of mean,median, slope, etc... also, slope is probably corrupted by brute median truncation.
+2) (check) robust statistics instead of mean,median, slope, etc... also, slope is probably corrupted by brute median truncation.
+	a) added median truncation.
+	b) still need to add

 3) scikit.beam binned_statistic is more efficient. is that compatible with the vectorized version?

 5) demo psana shared memory compatibility

-6) using psmon visualization (damiani)
+6) using psmon visualization (dd's stuff)

 7) (check) rapid testing script instead of openining full glue viewer every time. file is called quick debug and is in the sxri0414 smallhdf5 directory
 	a) doesn't work for custom viewers